bruno-omf/AED/README.md

 ## Overview

 - **Purpose:** To document my learning journey and practice with data structures and algorithms, compiling exercises and projects completed during the course.
-- **Target Audience:** This repository is intended exclusively for personal use and to showcase my work on my profile.
-External contributions are not accepted.

 *This repository is maintained **exclusively for personal reference**.*